DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 Having a system for type-safe URLs with Snap will benefit anyone using the framework.
-Additionally, since Heist is a general-purpose HTML templating engine, code written for Heist can benefit anyone who uses the library whether they use Snap or not.Since the project also involves integration with web-routes, any improvements made to web-routes along the way will benefit current and future users of that library.
+Additionally, since Heist is a general-purpose HTML templating engine, code written for Heist can benefit anyone who uses the library whether they use Snap or not.
+Since the project also involves integration with web-routes, any improvements made to web-routes along the way will benefit current and future users of that library.

 #Plan